-[A table showing the evolution of the R&D program structure is at Appendix A.]
+[A table showing the evolution of the R&D program structure is at Appendix A: Evolution of the FRDC's programs in successive R&D plans.]

 The industry

 The three principal sectors of the fishing industry are commercial, recreational, and Indigenous customary.